mtlynch/mtlynch.io/content/notes/hiring-a-blog-illustrator/index.md

 ## Pay rate

 I'll pay you your hourly rate.
-I'm aiming to pay roughly $75 per illustration.
+I'm aiming to pay roughly $75 per cartoon.

-If you charge $80/hr and each illustration takes you three hours, it's probably not going to work.
+If you charge $80/hr and each cartoon takes you three hours, it's probably not going to work.

-If you charge $50/hr and each illustration takes you about 90 minutes, that would work great.
-It also works fine if you charge $25/hr and each illustration takes three hours.
+If you charge $50/hr and each cartoon takes you about 90 minutes, that would work great.
+It also works fine if you charge $25/hr and each cartoon takes three hours.
 You get how math works.

-Keep in mind that your illustrations don't have to be as detailed as what's currently on the blog.
-I'd be fine with a simpler style that allows us to hit a $75/illustration target.
+Keep in mind that your cartoons don't have to be as detailed as what's currently on the blog.
+I'd be fine with a simpler style that allows us to hit a $75/cartoon target.

-### Why not pay a flat fee for every illustration?
+### Why not pay a flat fee for every cartoon?

-The problem with paying a flat fee for every illustration is that if I occasionally want a more elaborate illustration, then the artist is getting underpaid.
-It also discourages me from requesting a set of simple, quick illustrations if I'm paying the same fee regardless of complexity.
+The problem with paying a flat fee for every cartoon is that if I occasionally want a more elaborate cartoon, then the artist is getting underpaid.
+It also discourages me from requesting a set of simple, quick cartoons if I'm paying the same fee regardless of complexity.

-### Why not pay a flat fee on a per-illustration basis?
+### Why not pay a flat fee on a per-cartoon basis?

-If we have to decide the fee on a per-illustration basis, we both end up spending a lot of our time thinking about price instead of collaborating on the art itself.
+If we have to decide the fee on a per-cartoon basis, we both end up spending a lot of our time thinking about price instead of collaborating on the art itself.

 ## Time tracking